Kong/kongponents/README.md

 ### Test Coverage

-Write unit tests for base functionality (e.g. that buttons work correctly, text displays on banners), as well as edge cases (e.g. invalid input, returning to an empty state after clearing the input).
+Write unit tests for base functionality (e.g., that buttons work correctly, text displays on banners), as well as edge cases (e.g., invalid input, returning to an empty state after clearing the input).

 ## Submitting a PR